lisongxu/CSCE156-Project-DB/README.md

 3. `Project2.zip`: A Zip file of all source code that the LAs can execute and check.
-   * `dbinit.mysql` - the MySQL initialization script.
+   * `dbinit.sql` - the MySQL initialization script.
 The LAs will run it to initialize your database before running your JAR file.
    * `Main.java`, `Database.java`, and all other Java source files.

 4. `design.pdf`: Design document described in the next section.